IAMconsortium/nomenclature/doc/source/user_guide/local-usage.rst

   import pyam
   from nomenclature import DataStructureDefinition, RegionProcessor, process

-  # Initialize DataStructureDefinition from a suitable directory
+  # Initialize a DataStructureDefinition from a suitable directory
   dsd = DataStructureDefinition("definitions")

   # Initialize a RegionProcessor from a suitable directory that has the mappings